LatentOctopus/LatentOctopus.github.io/glossary.md

 Many other people post guides online, and there may be overlaps with mine.
 In this case I'll credit the other guide in one of two ways:

 - **Adapted from X** means that I've read X and tried it before writing my notes.
 X was instrumental for my guide, which may even be largely the same as X, or a simplified version!
 - **Same as X** / **Similar to X** means that my guide was developed independently from X. It just happened that someone else uses a similar or identical strategy and posted it online.
-Even it X was online before I uploaded the guide, I had not read it at the time of writing it.
+Even it X was online before I uploaded the guide, I had not read it when I came up with it.